Online Reputation Monitoring: Crucial But Forgotten

-Online reputation monitoring should be practiced by all individuals and brands no matter what industry they're in.
+Online reputation monitoring should be practiced by all individuals and brands no matter the industry.

-As a matter of fact, we consider it one of the most important pieces of the online reputation puzzle, so much so that it's one of the core features of our reputation management software.
+Reputation monitoring is easily one of the most important pieces of the online reputation puzzle.
+As a matter of fact, it’s so important that it's one of the core features of our reputation management software.